 - Denny L. Howell, Secretary is President and owner of D.L.
 Howell & Associates, Inc., and Howell Kline Surveying, LLC.
 He is the Founding Member and President of the Chester County Engineers, an organization dedicated to advancing the civil engineering profession and focuses on issues specific to Chester County.
 Mr. Howell is also a Board member of Chester County 2020 and a Board member of Handi-crafters, a non-profit supporting individuals with disabilities with employment and independence.
 His professional memberships include ASCE and the Main Line Builders.
 He is a life-long resident of Chester County.
 He joined the Chester County Water Resources Authority Board in 2009 and has served as Treasurer since 2015.

 - Barbara D'Angelo worked for the U.S. Environmental Protection Agency from 1975 until she retired in 2006.
 Currently, she is actively involved in the community, holding positions as Wallace Township Supervisor, Wallace Township Land Trust President, and Wallace Township Sewer Authority Chair.
 She also served on the Chester County Water Resources Task Force which developed “Watersheds,” part of the Chester County Comprehensive Plan.
 Ms. D’Angelo currently owns and operates a daycare facility for dogs.
-A resident of Glenmoore, she joined the Board in 1998 and in that time has served as Chair, Vice-Chair and Secretary.
+A resident of Glenmoore, she joined the Board in 1998.

 - Dr. Denis Newbold is a Research Scientist Emeritus at Stroud Water Research Center in Avondale, PA.
 His research interests center on riparian forest buffers and on the transport and cycling of carbon, nitrogen, and phosphorus in stream ecosystems.
 Mr. Newbold is also a member of the Penn Township Planning Commission and serves on the boards of the Southeastern Chester County Refuse Authority, the Elk Creeks Watershed Association, and the environmental organization, S.A.V.E.
 (Safety, Agriculture, Villages, and Environment, Inc.).
 He joined the Board in 1994 and has served as Chair, Vice-Chair and Secretary.